jnf/run-you-a-conference-for-great-good/README.md

 One response we received to this policy was "But what if I had a work emergency?"
 If you attend a conference and are in a job that requires you to be on call, we assume you have means to do so, like a mifi or tethered phone.. and besides, its Seattle.
 Throw a rock in any direction and you'll hit a coffeeshop with free wifi where you can go and not take away from the communities experience.

 ### After Party
+I, Kerri, love to drink.
+Jeremy, you enjoy a wee tipple from time to time, yes?

+Not everyone does.
+There are lots of reasons why people don't like to drink, or don't like to be around alcohol.
+Beyond that, most after parties are loud, raucous events - they can be rough on those of us who are hard of hearing or are less outgoing.
+More and more conferences are choosing to make sure that their after parties are more inclusive, such as having an after party be a board game party, or as Madison Ruby did, got access to a children's museum after its regular hours - FUN!

+Primarily we decided to not have an after party for very practical reasons -- we couldn't find a venue on a Friday or Saturday night on Capitol Hill that was affordable, and while we did have a couple leads, it became clear that we didn't have the people power to handle the logistics.
+We needed to think about

++ hours of access - could we have the space as late as we wanted?
++ accessibility - could a person with a cane, walker, or wheelchair easily get around the space?
++ safety - could we (or our private security guards) monitor who was coming and going effectively?
++ location - is it near the venue, or are there low friction transit options?

+We didn't find a suitable location until the week before the conference, and by that point we realized that we didn't have enough time (or energy!) left to pull off a really great event.
+I wish we had, though - a good event where attendees could socialize and continue to feel part of a temporary community of conference attendees would've really been a big win, and planning a solid after party is already on the list for next time around.

 ### T-Shirts/Swag
 ### Conference Hotel
 ### Feeding Folks